luanpotter/shattered-wilds/docs/arcane.md

 | **Transform**   | Transmutation | -           | Transfiguration |
 | **Control**     | -             | Telekinesis | Command         |

-From the point of view of the Arcane, the bodies of **Beings** are not just material; as they are tied to their Spark (or Soul).
+Within the domain of the **Arcane**, the bodies of **Beings** are not just material; as they are tied to their Spark (or Soul).
 Think of Beings having an impenetrable aura that prevents Matter and Energy manipulation inside.
-However, the Being can still be manipulated directly, via Transfiguration or Command.
-While Telekinesis cannot be used directly on beings, the air around them can be controlled in the form of gusts of wind for pushes and pulls.
+However, the Being can still be manipulated directly, via **Transfiguration** or **Command**.
+While **Telekinesis** cannot be used directly on beings, the air around them can be controlled in the form of gusts of wind for pushes and pulls.

 Casting a spell typically will require (see **Basic Arcane Spell** below):

 * a certain amount of **AP** ([[Action_Point | Action Points]]) and **FP** ([[Focus_Point | Focus Points]]) to be spent;
-* executing some non-zero amount of Spell Components;
+* executing some non-zero amount of **Spell Components**;
-* rolling a Check using the Spellcaster's Base Attribute:
+* rolling a [[Check]] using the Spellcaster's Base Attribute:

 > Roll Base Spellcasting Attribute + Component Modifiers + Augmentation Modifiers [+ Other Circumstance Modifiers]